 Maloney has filed paperwork indicating he is running this year for his fourth term in the House.
 Earlier in his career, he served on the White House staff under President Bill Clinton and worked for two New York governors.
 He has an undergraduate degree in international relations and a law degree, both from the University of Virginia.

 After Schneiderman’s resignation, Maloney said in a statement: “These allegations are horrific and inconsistent with the increasingly important job of New York Attorney General.
 New Yorkers should be able to count on the fact that the highest law enforcement official in our state does not engage in this type of conduct.
 Survivors of abuse are telling their stories, and it’s time for us to listen.”Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.